Maximespinard/pedrotech-job-board-clone/README.md

 ## ✅ Features

-- Create and post job offers (for authenticated users)
+- Post Job Offers Authenticated users can post new job offers with title, description, type, and location.
-- Apply to jobs
-- Filter jobs by type and location
+- Advanced Search Filter jobs by keyword, type (Full-time, Part-time, Contract), and location — all with Prisma query filters.
-- User dashboard to manage jobs and applications
+- User Dashboard Users can view their posted jobs and see how many applicants each job has received.
-- Basic authentication setup
+- Job Applications Users can apply for any job.
+The dashboard lists all applications with statuses.
+- Dynamic Routes & Pages Each job has its own dynamic detail page with full information and "Apply" button.
+- Authentication & Authorization Users must be signed in to post jobs or apply for them.

 ---